rafa-99/sent/README.md

 Dependencies

-You need Xlib and Xft to build sent and the farbfeld[0] tools installed to use images in your presentations.
+You need Xlib and Xft to build sent, the farbfeld[0] tools installed to use images in your presentations and cairo to compile pdf's.

 Demo